karacelly/karacelly/README.md

 <h1>Hi 👋, I'm Kesya Amanda</h1>
 <h3>Third Year CS Student | OSD Staff | Laboratory Assistant @Binus University</h3>

-- 👨‍💻 All of my projects are available at (kesyawijaya.id/)
+- 👨‍💻 All of my projects are available at <a href="https://kesyawijaya.id/">here</a>

 - 📫 How to reach me **aracellykesya@gmail.com**